 You can read my other articles for this #MyFriendAlexa campaign here.

-Dear Reader, this is this first part of the eight-part Montessori Method and its philosophy Series and please stay tuned for further updates on the same topic.
+Dear Reader, this is the first part of the eight-part Montessori Method and its philosophy Series and please stay tuned for further updates on the same topic.
 You would get interesting material and techniques based on the Montessori Method.